 Under one legislative proposal, OPM suggests giving agencies the flexibility to convert term and temporary employees to permanent employment.
 This proposal would allow existing term employees to compete for a permanent role only when their agencies are considering candidates from within or outside their organizations .

 “This proposal would rectify the inequities being created through agency-specific statutory authorities for similar flexibilities,” OPM wrote.

-More interns through direct-hire
+More recent grads through direct-hire

 OPM also suggested a solution that would rectify an unintended consequence of a provision provided in last year’s defense authorization bill.

 Agencies last year secured a direct-hire authority that allows them to determine their own recruitment sources, such as colleges, universities and other programs, to recruit and hire students that best fit their needs.

 But the original mandate in the 2019 National Defense Authorization Act directed OPM to cap the hiring of recent college graduates based on the number of students appointed using this authority in previous years.

 “An agency that reduces its student hiring or one that is unable to hire students during a particular year may not be able to use this authority in subsequent years,” OPM wrote in its proposal.
 “Under such circumstances, the cap is based on the percentage of a very low number of hires or even zero hires, which in effect renders this hiring authority unusable.”

 OPM this year has simply suggested to lift the cap from the previous year’s mandate.